A Fast Company TOP TEn BUsiness BOOK for 2016

 For many companies, innovation is still hit or miss.
 They spend millions compiling the data to figure out what their customers want, but they often achieve only modest incremental innovations while completely missing the mark on the breakthrough innovations critical to long-term sustainable growth.

 In Competing Against Luck: The Story of Innovation and Customer Choice, Innosight’s cofounder Clay Christensen and senior partner David Duncan and their coauthors offer a game-changing look at how companies can develop and market products and services that customers actually want and need.
-The answer, they say, can be found in the “jobs to be done” theory of innovation.
-This approach provides a powerful way to understand the causal mechanism of customer behavior, and that’s the most fundamental driver of innovation success.

 SPEAKING & MEDIA